+Meanwhile, President Hitt’s drive to establish UCF as America’s Leading Partnership University has made UCF synonymous with the economic progress and prosperity of Central Florida and the Sunshine State.
 For instance, the president’s persistence in working with state, local, and federal government officials and private businesses led to construction of the UCF College of Medicine at Lake Nona.
-A cluster of related facilities has resulted in a medical city that is the biggest economic boost for Central Florida since DisneyWorld.
-By the end of 2017, this collaborative effort is projected to generate 30,000 jobs and an annual $7.6 billion economic benefit for the region.
+A cluster of related facilities has resulted in a Medical City that is the biggest economic boost for Central Florida since Disney World.
+By the end of 2017, this collaborative effort is projected to generate up to 30,000 jobs and an annual $7.6 billion economic benefit for the region.

 The president’s unique approach to tackling opportunities, challenges, and problems has taken UCF from promise to prominence – and it has earned him many accolades.
 Those include being twice ranked No. 1 on Orlando Magazine’s list of Orlando’s 50 Most Powerful People and earning the Orlando Sentinel’s Central Floridian of the Year award.

 Prior to arriving at UCF, Dr. Hitt served as the interim president at the University of Maine.
-His leadership experience also includes a decade as provost and vice president for academic affairs at Bradley University in Illinois.
-He and his wife, Martha, whom he met at Austin College in Texas where they both attended, celebrated their 50th wedding anniversary in 2011.
-They have two children and two grandchildren.
+His leadership experience also includes a decade as provost and vice president for academic affairs at Bradley University in Illinois and other distinguished academic work at Texas Christian University and Tulane University.